-- 1. Students are not to run around and create disturbances, but are to find a seat and watch the game. - 2.
+- 1. Students are not to run around and create disturbances, they are to find a seat and watch the game. - 2.
 Trips to the concession stand are to be kept to a minimum. - 3.
 Objects are not to be thrown. - 4.
 Scuffling, running, playing games, etc. are not to be condoned. - 5.
-At basketball and volleyball games, students are expected to remain in the properly designated area of the building.
-Students are to remain seated on one side of the gym.
-Do not cross and re-cross the floor.

-- 6. Students are not allowed in the lower level of the gym (the locker room areas). - 7.
+At all games, students are expected to remain in the properly designated area of the building. - 6.
+Students are not allowed in the lower level of the gym (the locker room areas). - 7.
 Students who leave the building will have to pay to reenter. - 8.
 Only drinks in plastic bottles are allowed in the gymnasium. - 9.
-Smoking is not permitted on school grounds. - 10.
-Stomping on the bleachers, whistling, booing, hissing at the officials or players reflects poor sportsmanship and will not be tolerated. - 11.
-Yelling during the opponents' free throw attempts is not allowed. - 12.
+Stomping on the bleachers, whistling, booing, hissing at the officials or players reflects poor sportsmanship and will not be tolerated. - 10.
+Yelling during the opponents' free throw attempts is not allowed. - 11.
 Remember that people judge our school by the actions of a few.
-Please report all misconduct.
-We want a good reputation. - 13.
-No "pick-up" football games in the end zone. - 14.
-No footballs, Frisbees, bicycles, skateboards or scooters are allowed at football games. - 15.
-These rules apply at away games as well as home games. - 16.
+Please report all misconduct. - 12.
+No "pick-up" football games in the end zone. - 13.
+No footballs, Frisbees, bicycles, skateboards or scooters are allowed at football games. - 14.
+These rules apply at away games as well as home games. - 15.
 "Violation(s) of above rules could result in loss of privilege to attend after school activities and/or face disciplinary action at school."